- 206Shares

 - Put all whipped topping ingredients in a small bowl and use immersion hand blender or hand mixer to whip until whipped topping forms.

-- Spread 1 tbsp of whipped topping on half of shortcake cake (as seen in photo above).
+- Spread 1 tablespoon of whipped topping on half of shortcake cake (as seen in photo above).
 Layer strawberry slices on top of whipped topping.
 Drizzle with optional honey or sprinkle with optional stevia.
 Place other half of shortcake, with rounded side facing up, on top of strawberry layer (as seen in photo above).

 - Serve and enjoy.